bscal/rd2lrp/README.md

 # Installation

 1. Install a server up to the point on the fivem documentation
-2. Clone rd2lrp `git clone `
+2. Clone rd2lrp `git clone https://github.com/bscal/rd2lrp.git resources`
-3. Rename "rd2lrp" directory to "resources".
 4. Copy the server.cfg infomation below.
 5. Import databases.sql into your sql database.